-CSC 116 - Intro. to Programming and Problem Solving or CSC 204 - Practical Fortran Programming
+CSC 105 - C Programming for Scientists and Engineers OR CSC 204 - Practical Fortran Programming

 COM 203 - Professional Communication Skills

 Sufficient elective hours must be taken to meet the minimum hour requirement for graduation in this program.
 Electives should be chosen in consultation with advisor.